 Starting a Business: Do's and Don'ts

-- Do disclose everything to your attorney about your proposed business venture and past business experiences, both positive and negative.
+- Do talk with a business attorney as early as is reasonable.
+For your lawyer to provide the greatest assistance, it helps to disclose everything about your proposed business venture and past business experience, both positive and negative.

-- Do discuss with your attorney the advantages and disadvantages of the various forms of business entities.
+- Do discuss the advantages and disadvantages of the various forms of business entities.
+Choosing the right business structure is your first and most important decision.

-- Don't print your stationary, business cards, and promotional materials until you have had a trademark attorney conduct a search of existing state and federal trademarks and pending trademark applications.
+- Don't print your stationery, business cards, and promotional materials until you have had a trademark attorney conduct a search of existing state and federal trademarks and pending trademark applications.

 - Don't sign company contracts in your individual capacity.
 Rather, sign them on behalf of the company as an officer of the company.